 The financial statements of the company have been prepared on a going concern basis.
-The Directors have a reasonable expectation that the company has access to adequate resources to continue in operational existence for the foreseeable future, the going concern assessment has been carried out to 31 December 2021.
-The Company has, as at 31 December 2019, net assets of £32,398,347 (2018: £32,076,176).
-The Company has no external loans or borrowings or complex financial instruments as at 31 December 2019.
-The Company generated a profit after tax of £322,171 in the year ended 31 December 2019 (2018: £1,051,557).
+The Directors have a reasonable expectation that the company has access to adequate resources to continue in operational existence for the foreseeable future.
+The Company has, as at 31 December 2019, net assets of £6,447,889 (2018: £4,830,410).
+The Company has no external loans or borrowings or complex financial instruments as at 31 December 2019 (2018: £nil).
+The Company generated a profit after tax of £1,617,479 in the period ended 31 December 2019 (2018: loss after tax of £660,765).

 The Directors have considered the impact of Coronavirus (COVID-19), which relates to the outbreak of COVID-19 and has been declared a Public Health Emergency of International Concern by the World Health Organisation.
 The COVID-19 pandemic has forced governments to implement extreme, restrictive measures to curb the spread of the virus.
-Management's priorities are first and foremost: to safeguard the health and safety of the company's employees; and to ensure appropriate measures and actions are taken to ensure business
+Management's priorities are first and foremost: to safeguard the health and safety of the company's employees; and to ensure appropriate measures and actions are taken to ensure business continuity.

-At the time of signing these accounts, the company's facilities remain open and operationally active.
+At the time of signing these accounts, the majority of company's facilities remain open and operationally active.
 Although the economic activity and consequently trading have been impacted by restrictive governmental measures put in place to contain the spread of COVID-19, this has been mitigated by Management's prompt action to optimise cash flow, reduce operating costs and strengthen further our liquidity position.
 Management has taken decisive actions in order to mitigate any unforeseen financial impact should the macroeconomic outlook deteriorate further.